 - Know the marketing budget.
-The NCAA championship tournament manager on your campus or the NCAA championship manager can communicate your marketing budget. - Develop marketing goals.
-The primary focus should be driving ticket sales and attendance at the championship by developing inclusive promotion and awareness opportunities and utilizing diverse targeting strategies. - Map out the time frame to market the championship. - Determine how to best use the marketing materials provided by the NCAA. - Establish grassroots initiatives to implement in your local and regional communities by creating and promoting messaging that resonates with people of all race, sex, class, national origin, creed, education background, religion, gender identity, disability, gender expression, geographical location, income, marital status, parental status, sexual orientation and which appeals to diverse communities. - Explore opportunities with traditional media (print, radio and television) in your area. - Track marketing efforts and analyze results postchampionship to share with your NCAA marketing contact.
+The NCAA championship tournament manager on your campus or the NCAA Tournament Operations point person can communicate your marketing budget. - Develop marketing goals.
+The primary focus should be driving ticket sales and attendance at the championship by developing inclusive promotion and awareness opportunities and utilizing diverse targeting strategies. - Map out the time frame to market the championship. - Determine how to best use the marketing materials provided by the NCAA. - Establish grassroots initiatives to implement in your local and regional communities by creating and promoting messaging that resonates with people of all race, sex, class, national origin, creed, education background, religion, gender identity, disability, gender expression, geographical location, income, marital status, parental status, sexual orientation and which appeals to diverse communities. - Explore opportunities with traditional media (print, radio and television) in your area.